 2009 Haut Bacalan had sweet fruit and tannin, intense aroma of grated chocolate on the nose, fine structure, velvety texture, fine balance and a lot of charm.
 Fine effort indeed.
 90p.
 2010 d'Eck displayed lot of fat cherry fruit and tannin, silky texture, splendid structure and length, catching elegance and fine meaty finish.
 Splendid effort worth 91p.
 Interesting wines with character and with clear indication of thoughtful vinification.
 Both wines will surely get better in the future as both vineyards get older.

-Tasting of 2010 red Pessac-Leognan and 2012 white Pessac-Leognan (classified and not classified properties) at Chateau Gazin-Rocquefort
+Tasting of 2010 red and 2012 white (classified and not classified properties in Pessac-Leognan) at Gazin-Rocquefort

 There were many goodies among reds.
 Domaine de Chevalier (94p), Haut Bergey, Latour Martillac, Malartic Lagraviere and Smith Haut Lafitte (93-94p), Carbonnieux and La Louviere and Le Sartre (92p), Bardins, Brown, Bouscaut, d'Eck, de Fieuzal, Larrivet Haut Brion, Olivier, Picque Caillou and Rochemorin (91p), plus Ferran, de France, La Garde, Haut Bacalan and Gazin Rocquenfort (90p).
 Really fine performances but 2010 vintage made things quite easy for proprietors.